-Insurance is generally bought directly through an insurer (through its captive agents, the web or other direct channels) or through independent agents and commercial brokers who provide access to the products of several insurers.
-Direct writers dominate auto and homeowners insurance sales, accounting for 72.4 and 68.4 percent, respectively, of net premiums written in 2015, according to A.M.
-Best.
+Insurance is generally bought directly through an insurer or through independent agents and commercial brokers who provide access to the products of several insurers.
+Direct writers dominate auto and homeowners insurance sales, while commercial insurance is more commonly purchased through independent agents or brokers.

 Benjamin Franklin set up the first successful U.S. insurance company whose policies could be purchased by the public.
 Established in Philadelphia initially for the benefit of members of the Union Fire Company, its members voted to open it up to citizens outside of the organization after it had been in operation for a year or so.

 In February 1752 a notice was printed in Franklin’s newspaper asking people who were interested in subscribing to the terms and conditions of a new mutual fire insurance company to appear at the Court House in Philadelphia.
-The first meeting of the subscribers, which included many prominent citizens of the city, was held in March.
-Among other business was a decision to call the company “the Philadelphia Contributionship for the Insurance of Houses from Loss by Fire.”
+Among other business at its first meeting was a decision to call the company “the Philadelphia Contributionship for the Insurance of Houses from Loss by Fire.”
 The first policy was issued in June of that year.

 Soon, other mutual insurance companies were formed, followed by stock companies.
 The Insurance Company of North America (INA), the first U.S. stock insurance company, was founded in 1792.
 At first it sold only marine insurance but soon offered fire insurance as well and was the first company to insure both buildings and their contents.
 A few years later, in 1795, the first U.S. insurance agency opened in Charleston, South Carolina.
 Known as Davis & Reid, and later as the Vigilant Insurance Office, it advertised that it offered a choice of “underwriters,” entities that assumed the risk.